grz0zrg/fas/README.md

 * modal synthesis (resonant filter bank)
 * phase distorsion

-There is also input channels which just play input audio so effects or second synthesis type can be applied.
+There is also input channels which just play input audio so amplitude envelope, effects or second synthesis type can be applied.

 All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.